ramchaithanya/SelfDrivingCar/CarND-Behavioral-Cloning-P3-master/README.md

 #### 1. Data Preprocessing
 Below are my image preprocessing techniques i have applied.

-1.Image normalization technique which is taken care by lambda layer in my model.
+* Image normalization technique which is taken care by lambda layer in my model.
 (Lambda(lambda x: x / 128.0 - 1., input_shape=(64,64,3))
-2.As part of image preprocessing i have performed 3 steps.
+* As part of image preprocessing i have performed 3 steps.
-  * Cropping the image to train ony region of interest
+   * Cropping the image to train only on region of interest
    * Resize the image to 64 * 64, this will help the train the model faster and will help in optimizing my final model
    * Converted from RGB to YUV as mentioned in the NVIDIA model.
-3.Flipped the image horizontally and changed the steering angle value by a factor of -1.
+* Flipped the image horizontally and changed the steering angle value by a factor of -1.
-4.Since we have images from three cameras(left,center and right),i have used a correction factor of 0.2.For left images steering angle with a correction factor of 0.2 has been added and for right images steering angle with correction factor 0f 0.2 has been subtracted.
+* Since we have images from three cameras(left,center and right),i have used a correction factor of 0.2 i.e,for images taken by left camera,steering angle with a correction factor of 0.2 has been added and for images taken by right camera,steering angle with correction factor 0f 0.2 has been subtracted.

 ![preprocessed_image](./ExampleImages/preprocessed_image.png)